EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

 **table_cache_numshardbits** -- This option controls table cache sharding and it makes sense to increase it if you see that table cache mutex is contended.

+**block_size** -- RocksDB packs user data in blocks.
+When reading key-value pair from a table file, an entire block is loaded into memory.
+Block size is 4KB by default.
+Each table file indexes containing blocks.
+Increasing block_size means that index contains less entries (since there are less blocks per file) and is thus smaller.
+Increasing block_size will decrease memory usage, but will increase read amplification.

 ## Sharing Env and cache
 TODO describe how thread pool and cache can be shared between different RocksDB instances.